 Also, don’t tell people you’re writing a novel – unless it’s other writers.
 I’ve found family and friends can be a 50/50 on the subject, at least in my experience.
 And the pressure of actually having something finished may get to you.
 So just keep it to yourself, and write.
 Then if you need advice, nowhere better than the writing community to turn to!
 Don’t be afraid to ask for help.

 But once the book is done… Then research marketing.
 Don’t throw your money at people who’ll do it for you, but do it for yourself.
 Nothing will ever serve you as well as you can serve yourself.

 5. Finally, as a fellow coffee addict, how do you like your coffee?

 Woohoo!!!
 I love my caramel macchiatos with extra EXTRA shots of espresso – I mean, 4 or 6.
 Especially mid-week.
 I work a full-time job on top of writing, and it’s not the easiest, so I need all the caffeine I can get!
 But if it’s not a handcrafted beverage, I usually go for black with 4 sugars J Enough to get me hyped up hehe!

 Links to keep in touch with me:

 There are a couple things you should know about Carla Vonzale Lewis.
 She likes her martini’s shaken…never stirred and her debut novel, Lineage releases today!

+So cool you have you on my blog.
+Let’s get right into this.
 They say a writer needs an elevator pitch.
 Give us the elevator pitch for your novel, Lineage?

 Oh, boy, you went right for the jugular with this question!
 Okay, I will try.